hyperledger/iroha-2-docs/src/guide/rust.md

 let metadata = iroha_data_model::metadata::UnlimitedMetadata::default();
 ```

 Note that we use `RegisterBox` and `IdentifiableBox` .
-Despite what your instincts as a `rust` developer might suggest, we're not actually using any kind of dynamic dispatch.
+Despite what your instincts as a Rust developer might suggest, we're not actually using any kind of dynamic dispatch.
 There's no `dyn` anywhere, and `RegisterBox` isn't an alias for `Box<dyn Register>`.

 A `RegisterBox` is a specialised `enum` that uses static dispatch to achieve what looks like dynamic dispatch, without any heap allocation.
 If you want to add more types to `RegisterBox` you must either open an issue on GitHub, or do that by yourself on a local fork of Iroha.